visioninhope/foundationallm/README.md

 ## Searching vectors

 The web-based front-end provides users the means for searching the vectorized retail bike data for this solution.
-This work is centered around the [AzureCognitiveSearchVectorMemory](https://github.com/solliancenet/foundationallm/blob/main/src/SemanticKernel/Memory/AzureCognitiveSearch/AzureCognitiveSearchVectorMemory.cs) in the `SemanticKernel` project.
+This work is centered around the [AzureCognitiveSearchVectorMemory](https://github.com/solliancenet/foundationallm/blob/main/src/SemanticKernel/Memory/AzureCognitiveSearch/AzureCognitiveSearchVectorMemory.cs) in the `FoundationaLLM.SemanticKernel` project.
 In the chat UX a user starts a new chat session then types in a natural language question.
 The text is sent to Azure OpenAI's embeddings API to generate vectors on it.
 The vectors are then used to perform a vector search on the vectors collection in Azure Cognitive Search.
 The query response which includes the original source data is sent to Azure OpenAI to generate a completion which is then passed back to the user as a response.

 ## Key concepts this solution highlights